srl-labs/containerlab/docs/manual/kinds/ipinfusion-ocnos.md

 IPInfusion OcNOS node launched with containerlab can be managed via the following interfaces:

 === "bash"
-    to connect to a `bash` shell of a running ipinfusion-ocnos container:
+    to connect to a `bash` shell of a running ipinfusion_ocnos container:
     ```bash
     docker exec -it <container-name/id> bash
     ```